Nashville Children's Theatre

 Nashville Children's Theatre (NCT) is one of the oldest continually operating professional children's theatre company in America.
 It is a member of the Theatre for Young Audiences, the ASSITEJ, and is affiliated with the Actors' Equity Association.

 History

 NCT was established in 1931 by the Junior League of Nashville.
 Originally called The Nashville Academy Theatre, it opened with the production of "Aladdin and His Wonderful Lamp."
 NCT has performed at Belcourt Theatre, Vanderbilt University and Belmont University.

-TIME Magazine ranked NCT as one of the top five children's theatres in the country.
+Leadership and legacy

+NCT's legacy includes the profound impact of Scot Copeland, who served as producing artistic director for 30 years until his sudden passing in 2016.
+Under his leadership, NCT produced nearly 180 plays and achieved national acclaim, including being named one of the top five children's theatres in the U.S. by Time in 2004.
+Copeland was celebrated for his artistic vision, nurturing of young talent, and dedication to creating meaningful theatrical experiences for young audiences.
+His work culminated in notable achievements like the world premiere of Jack’s Tale: A Mythic Mountain Musical Adventure in collaboration with the Kennedy Center for the Performing Arts.